 Dear Colleagues and Friends,

-Through newly created executive leadership programs, designed in partnership with the Aspen Institute’s College Excellence Program and Achieving the Dream, and with capacity for conducting applied research of relevance, the Belk Center will assist community college leaders with solving the critical problems of practice in student access, completion, and post-secondary success — thereby advancing our community colleges to even higher levels as drivers of North Carolina’s economic prosperity.
+Through executive leadership programs, designed in partnership with the Aspen Institute’s College Excellence Program and Achieving the Dream, and with capacity for conducting applied research of relevance, the Belk Center is committed to advancing our community colleges to even higher levels as drivers of North Carolina’s economic prosperity.

 To learn more about the history of the NC State College of Education’s support for community colleges, as well as the critical work we are doing within the Belk Center, please visit the “What We Do” section of our website.
 We look forward to working with you.

 Audrey J. Jaeger